yurivwarmerdam/GunExperiment/README.md

 # Gun Experiment
 This is my experiment with a worm shooter written in Godot.
+Youtube playlist for progress on this project & demos of new features: https://www.youtube.com/playlist?list=PLniVr9AtI64L5UiZUsVzznbEIPSr1-XOo
 For now most assets are grabbed from www.kenney.nl (and some may well stay that way)

 Some sources I've used, or are planning on using: